-In the summer semester of 2021, Editta Braun will teach the LUVOSmove® technique for the first time as part of an elective module at the Anton Bruckner Private University Linz (ABPU)/Institute for Dance Arts (IDA): Body Illusion Theater - The LUVOSmove®-Technique (Elective_V) Mon, 17 to Fri, 21 May 2021.
+In the winter semester of 2021, Editta Braun will teach the LUVOSmove® technique for the first time as part of an elective module at the Anton Bruckner Private University Linz (ABPU)/Institute for Dance Arts (IDA): Body Illusion Theater - The LUVOSmove®-Technique (Elective_V) Mon, 8 to Fri, 12 November 2021.

 This artistic-practical teaching is also to be reflected upon theoretically/scientifically in a concluding colloquium.
 The aim of this exchange between art and science is to make an important building block of recent Austrian dance history accessible to both young artists and scientific research with the repertoire developed by the e b c.

-In addition to the practical part of the elective, the results of which will be presented in a showing at the beginning of the day of reflection, the participants will be able to experience a public performance by e b c with the latest LUVOSmove®-piece "Hydráos" in Linz (venue currently still open).
+In addition to the practical part of the elective, the results of which will be presented in a showing at the beginning of the day of reflection, the participants will be able to experience a public performance by e b c with the latest LUVOSmove®-piece "Hydráos" ion 8 November at Posthof Linz.

 Based on a comprehensive documentation of the history of the origins and development of the LUVOSmove® technique, as well as a video that allows an insight into all LUVOSmove® productions of the e b c on the basis of excerpts, Editta Braun will first describe the most important stages of this continuous movement research at the colloquium in conversation with the theatre scholar and dramaturge of the e b c , Dr. Gerda Poschmann-Reichenau.

-Experienced dancers from the LUVOS ensemble of the e b c will complement this view from the outside with their internal view of research and performance: Martyna Lorenc, Anna Maria Müller and Sonia Borkowicz will provide insights into the special challenges this technique poses for dancers.
+Experienced dancers from the LUVOS ensemble of the e b c will complement this view from the outside with their internal view of research and performance: Martyna Lorenc, Ulrike Hager and Sonia Borkowicz will provide insights into the special challenges this technique poses for dancers.

 THE PROGRAMME IN DETAIL